coledav1d/soc-limacharlie-sliver-lab/README.md

 Credit goes to Eric Capuano for writing ["So you want to be a SOC Analyst?"](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro) and putting together this lab!
 ### Summary

-### Learning Objectives
+### Learning Objective
-- Configure and deploy Virtual Machines
 - Hands-on experience with EDR (Endpoint Detection and Response) and C2s (Command and Control)
--

 ### Tools & Requirements
-- VirtualBox or VMWare
+1. VirtualBox or VMWare
-- Windows VM
+2. Windows VM
-- Linux VM
+3. Linux VM
-- Sysmon
+4. Sysmon
-- LimaCharlie
+5. LimaCharlie
-- Sliver
+6. Sliver

 ## Step 1: Set up a Windows/Linux Server VM
 1. Install VirtualBox